shivam-de-bug/delhi-government-school-spatial-mismatch/04_reports/depth_report.md

 **SDM is reported as a robustness check confirming that spatial dependence is present in both Y and X, and that our SAR ρ is a conservative lower bound on the total spatial interdependence.**

-> **[!IMPORTANT] Viva Defense for SDM:** *"We estimated SDM as a robustness check.
+> **[!IMPORTANT]** *"We estimated SDM as a robustness check.
 It fits better (AIC −121.82 vs SAR −98.94), suggesting that covariate spillovers in X are also present.
 The SDM ρ (0.11) is lower than SAR ρ (0.29) because SAR was absorbing some X-spillover into the lagged Y coefficient.
 We report SAR as the primary model because it is identified by the LM diagnostic decision rule and provides a cleaner, policy-communicable ρ estimate.
 SDM confirms the spatial dependence finding is robust and, if anything, stronger than SAR indicates."*

 ---

 ## 6.5 Formal Data Limitations

-> [!WARNING]
-> These limitations must be explicitly acknowledged in any submitted report or viva.
-They do not invalidate the findings but contextualise their generalisability.

 ### Limitation 1: Private School Substitution (Partially Addressed)
 Our regression covariates now include private school counts (extracted and matched for 257/274 wards).
 However, the private school enrolment counts (not just school counts) are not merged.
 A ward may have 10 private schools with 50 students each (low substitution) or with 500 students each (high substitution).
 The private school count is an imperfect proxy.